chai-tang/CISC-327-Andromeda/A1/Test Cases/login_tests.md

 - enter test_user's password into element #password
 - click element input[type="submit"]
 - open /login again
-- validate that current page is /
+- validate that the current page is /

 **Test Case R1.4 - The login page provides a login form which requests two fields: email and passwords**